melvio/lifting-volumes-overview/README.md

 [Calves](https://renaissanceperiodization.com/calves-training-tips-hypertrophy/)           | 6     | 8      | 12-16 | 16/20/25/30+    | 2-4       | 10-30                               |

+Notes:
-[1] When maintenance volume is 0 sets, it is assumed you still hit these muscle groups with non-direct compound work, e.g.:
+[1] When maintenance volume (MV) is 0 sets, it is assumed you still hit these muscle groups with non-direct compound work, e.g.:
 * traps in deadlift
 * front delts in bench press
 * rear delts with bent over row
 * triceps in overhead press
 * forearms with pull ups
 * glutes in squats

-[2] MRV for 2 days per week/ 3 days per week / etc. (with last value being maximum weekly MRV at highest weekly frequency)
+[2] Maximum Recoverable Volume (MRV) for `2 training days per week/ 3 training days per week / etc.` (with last value being maximum weekly MRV at highest weekly frequency)
 [3] Bicep MRV will be lower if you already do lots of taxing pulling work
 [4] Tricep MRV will be lower if you already do lots of 'indirect' tricep work (dips, BP, OHP).
 [5] 0 sets if you go for a flat abs.
-2 sets if you want' your rectus abdominus to pop out more (advantage: you'll see them at higher body fat percentage.
-Disadvantage: increased waist size, especially as seen from the side).
+2 sets if you haven't trained abs before and you want your rectus abdominus to 'pop out' (advantage: you'll see your abs at higher body fat percentage.
+Disadvantage: increased waist size, especially when seen from the side).
 6 sets for those who have trained abs a lot before.
 [6] Glute and hamstring MRV will be lower if you do heavy hip hinge variants.
 [7] Quad MRV will be lower if you do heavy squat variants.

-General suggestions:
+### Session MAV
-* Session MAV is typically around 5-12 for most muscle groups.
+Session MAV is typically around 5-12 sets for most muscle groups.
-* For hypertrophy, the suggested load is between 30-85% of 1RM